quimpm/youtube_discussion_tree/README.md

 ## Author Note

-Hey, Quim here!
+Hey, Quim here! :man_technologist:

 So, this is it for the Youtube Discusion Tree API, hope you enjoy the package!
-If you have any comment (xD) on the impementation, or you want to share some features that can be added to de library, hit me up!
+If you have any comment(xD) on the impementation, or you want to share some features that can be added to de library, hit me up!
-This is my very first python package so, any kind of feedback will be pleasantly accepted!
+Any kind of feedback will be pleasantly accepted! :smile:

--Quim10^-12
+Quim10^-12